Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 What is supplement documentation?

 A supplement is a formal request to add line items to an approved insurance scope that were omitted from the initial adjustment.
 Common supplement items include code-required upgrades, pipe boot replacements, overhead and profit, and updated material pricing.
-Supplementing is normal and expected on Denver storm damage projects — it is not adversarial, it is the standard process for ensuring approved scope covers what documented damage requires.
+Supplementing is normal and expected on Denver storm damage projects — it is not adversarial, it is the standard process for ensuring the approved scope covers what documented damage requires.

 What should I do if a contractor knocks on my door after a Denver hail storm?